spacetimeengineer/mupy/README.md

 # Concepts

 ## System Codes
-A system-code serves to identify a general system (literally anything physical,especially technological or worth manufacturing) and generate resources and metadata which help users manufacture said system at reduced cost.
+So the whole idea behind a system-code was that it was this thing which would theoretically speed up precision development and deployment in the fastest way deemed concievable within set requirements.
+Consider the engineer who wishes to design something and prototype it fast.
+Instead of employing the usual methods, they can save a great deal of time by programming it into a string ( 16 - 200 characters if we are being generous ).
+Ok, ok, ok... its not that simple ofcourse, the library would needs to pre-written and certified and the hardwork has arguably already been done at that point however the system-code offers many permutations which have not of been tested before.
+But what is a system-code?
+A system-code is a finite, often short-string representation of a physical part, machine or structure ; anything in principle really.
+It is technically a seed for the creation of a digital-twin representation of that physical 'system' (generally speaking ; a part, machine or structure or anything deserving of a system-code) and all the information regarding it's operation, assembly, manufacturing, cost and material characteristics to any arbitrary degree of complexity (digital twin exists as a python class object).
+Moreover tools exist to keep these string representations short and organized within thier countless permutations set.
+Additionally system-codes serve as a name or identifier without physical uniquness and hunan readability features keeping things intuitive.
+A system-code can also be thought of as something which generates resources and metadata that help users manufacture said system at reduced cost.
 These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and intepret complex manufacturing and assembly information.

 ## Family Codes
 A system-code serves to identify a general system (literally anything physical,especially technological or worth manufacturing) and generate resources and metadata which help users manufacture said system at reduced cost.
 These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and intepret complex manufacturing and assembly information.